FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/local_driver.md

 **Regarding the `*.py` file.**

-It should include a class `subclass` which inherits from `main_classes.device_class.Device`.
+It should include a class `subclass` which inherits from `nomad_camels.main_classes.device_class.Device`.
-The arguments here should be set in the __init__ by the subclass (following) the documentation of the Device class.
+The arguments here should be set in the `__init__` function by the subclass, following the documentation of the Device class.
-For most devices, nothing further should be necessary in this class.
+For most instruments, nothing further should be necessary in this class.

-The `subclass_config`, inheriting from `main_classes.device_class.Device_Config` should provide the necessary configuration for the device and put this information into the device's `config`, `settings` and `ioc_settings` attributes.
+The `subclass_config`, inheriting from `main_classes.device_class.Device_Config` should provide the necessary configuration for the device and put this information into the instrument's `config` and `settings` attributes.

 **Regarding the `*ophyd.py` file.**